Moths

 Armyworm Caterpillar length 30mm

-The Caterpillars of Noctuidae are usually smooth, or with very little hairs.
-They are from small to large size.
-Most are active at night.
+The Caterpillars of Noctuidae are usually smooth or with very little hairs.
+They are from small to very large size.
+Most of them are active at night.

-Some Noctuidae caterpillar are called Cutworms, some called Armyworms and some called Semi-loopers.
+Some Noctuidae caterpillar are called Cutworms or Armyworms and others called Semi-loopers.
 Cutworms live in soil surface.
 They bite off young plants at ground level and pull them into their burrow.
 Armyworms eat their way across like an army on the march.
 Semi-loopers loop their bodies when moving as the Lopper caterpillars of the family GEOMETRIDAE.

-Most Noctuidae caterpillars pupate in soil but some pupate under leaf of their food plant.
+Most Noctuid caterpillars pupate in soil but some pupate under leaf of their food plant.

 The adult moths mainly fly at night although there are also the day flying species.
 All of them are strong fliers.
 They are from small to very large size.
 They usually feed on nectar from flowers, some feed on ripe fruit.
 They usually have strong proboscis.
 Their antennae are usually simple, held back under wings when rest.
-Usually they are dull in colour, but some have colourful hindwings.
+Usually they are dull brown in colour, but some have colourful hindwings.
+Day flying species are colourful.

 Noctuidae is the largest family of moths.
 We found many of them in Brisbane and listed as follow.